 - A final criminal restitution order against a corporation’s officer or director for fraud, misrepresentation, or deceit, made with intent to defraud?

 - Is the civil judgment, judgment based on an arbitration award, or a criminal restitution order from a California court or a federal court sitting to conduct its affairs within the State of California?

 - Were you a California resident at the time the fraud occurred?

-- Is at least one judgment debtor a California corporation or a foreign corporation qualified to transact business in California?
+- Is the corporation a California corporation or a foreign corporation qualified to transact business in California?

 Detailed information on application procedures can be found on the Application Instructions.